ClimateImpactLab/dscim-facts-epa/README.md

 # DSCIM: The Data-driven Spatial Climate Impact Model

-This repository is an implementation of DSCIM, referred to as DSCIM-FACTS-EPA, that implements the SC-GHG specification for the U.S. Environmental Protection Agency’s (EPA) September 2022 draft technical report, "Report on the Social Cost of Greenhouse Gases: Estimates Incorporating Recent Scientific Advances", and includes the option to input exogenous global mean surface temperature (GMST) and global mean sea level (GMSL) trajectories.
-DSCIM-FACTS-EPA currently provides instructions for installing and running the Framework for Assessing Changes To Sea-level ([FACTS](https://github.com/radical-collaboration/facts)) to obtain GMSL from GMST.
+This repository is an implementation of DSCIM, referred to as DSCIM-FACTS-EPA, which updates the [DSCIM-EPA](https://github.com/ClimateImpactLab/dscim-epa) implementation of the SC-GHG specification for the U.S. Environmental Protection Agency’s (EPA) 2023 technical report, "Report on the Social Cost of Greenhouse Gases: Estimates Incorporating Recent Scientific Advances".
+It includes the option to input exogenous global mean surface temperature (GMST) and global mean sea level (GMSL) trajectories.
+DSCIM-FACTS-EPA currently provides instructions for installing and running the Framework for Assessing Changes To Sea-level ([FACTS](https://github.com/radical-collaboration/facts)) to obtain GMSL from GMST and ocean heat content (OHC).

-This Python library enables the calculation of sector-specific partial social cost of greenhouse gases (SC-GHG) and SC-GHGs that are combined across sectors.
-The main purpose of this library is to parse the monetized spatial damages from different sectors and integrate them into SC-GHGs for different discount levels, pulse years, and greenhouse gases.
+This Python application enables the calculation of sector-specific partial social cost of greenhouse gases (SC-GHG) and SC-GHGs that are combined across sectors.
+The main purpose is to parse the monetized spatial damages from different sectors and integrate them into SC-GHGs for different discount levels, pulse years, and greenhouse gases.

 ## Outline
 This README is organized as follows: